Why choose a commuter bike?

 And finally, the more aggressive position of a road bike might be perfect for getting aero and putting the power down but for commuting in traffic it’s better to keep your head up.
 Many commuter bikes have taller head tubes for this very reason, or you could go for a flat bar for a really commanding position.

 Will a mountain bike make a good commuter bike?

 Again, it depends on your commute.
 If your journey to work goes down gnarly singletrack then yes, a mountain bike will indeed make a good commuter bike.
 But for more general commuting, suspension adds weight, needs maintenance, is likely to be unreliable especially if it’s entry level, and will not be as fast as a rigid frame and fork on tarmac or towpath.
 A mountain bike’s knobbly tyres will also slow your progress and, like a road race bike, it is unusual to have mudguard and rack mounts.

 Is a commuter bike expensive?

-Generally commuter bikes are cheaper than the specialist road, mountain or gravel bikes because they don’t tend to use as much premium material or technology in the specification.
+Generally, commuter bikes are cheaper than the specialist road, mountain or gravel bikes because they don’t tend to use as many premium materials or technology in the specification.
 Or, in the case of single speed/fixed commuter bikes, more than one gear.

-If you’re going down the single speed/fixed-gear route, our Now You See Me is made from classic steel tubing, offering a responsive but comfortable ride while being built to last.
+If you’re going down the single speed or fixed-gear route, our Now You See Me is made from classic steel tubing, offering a responsive but comfortable ride that’s designed to last.
 We build each one to the customer’s own specification.
-The same goes for our aluminium single speed/fixed commuter bike, the Once More Unto The Breach, which is constructed around a lightweight butted aluminium frame and carbon fork.
-Or choose the Flat Iron, our flat-bar steel commuter that comes with disc brakes, gears and larger tyres and offers unparalleled reliability, strength and a classic upright riding position.
+The same goes for our aluminium single speed/fixed commuter bike, Once More Unto The Breach, which is constructed around a lightweight butted aluminium frame and carbon fork.
+Or choose the Flat Iron, our flat-bar steel commuter that comes with disc brakes, gears, larger tyres and offers unparalleled reliability, strength and a classic upright riding position.